akinmetin/ssl-certificate-generator/README.md

 # Self-Signed SSL Certificate Generator

-Python self-signed SSL certificate generator script that creates 10 years valid wildcard certificate for your domain name.
+Python self-signed SSL certificate generator script that creates wildcard certificate for your domain name with default 10 years of validity.

 ## Installation